JaneliaSciComp/hortacloud/README.md

 ```
   cd 'C:\Users\ImagebuilderAdmin\My Files\Temporary Files'
 ```
 * Run the installcmd script to install the workstation. &lt;serverName&gt; is the name of the backend EC2 instance, typically it looks like ` ip-<ip4 with dashes instead of dots>.ec2.internal`.
+Instructions for locating this are provided as output from the installer script.

   ```
   installcmd.ps1 <serverName>
   ```
   This will install the JDK and the workstation.
 The installer will run silently and it will install the workstation under the `C:\apps` folder.
 If it prompts you for the install directory, select `C:\apps` as the JaneliaWorkstation location.

-  * To start the workstation for testing, run:
+  * *Optional* - To start the workstation for testing, run:
     ```shell
     c:\apps\runJaneliaWorkstation.ps1
     ```